baehyunsol/Sodigy/tests/README.md

 Every case has a timeout: 30 seconds for compile and 30 seconds for run.
 You can't change the timeout.

+It panics if there's an error in the test itself.
+For example, if there's a syntax error in an expected-output file, the entire test runner will panic.
+So, if the runner panics, please read the panic message, fix your test case and rerun the test runner.

 #### Add cases (single-file)

 If your test case consists of a single file, add the file to `tests/compile-and-run/`.
 The file name must start with the name of the test-case, and its extension must be `.sdg`.
 There should be no dot (`.`) character in the test-case name.